Concept of the Berlin Wall

 The Fall of the Berlin Wall

-The fall of the Berlin Wall is considered a crucial event that marked the end of the Cold War.
+Fall of the Berlin Wall is a predictor that brought Cold War to an end.
 Here’s what happened:

 1. Peaceful Revolution